Last Updated on January 23, 2023 by Jim Ferri

 Fabulous Fountains of the Piazza Navona

 Innocent also began the practice of flooding the piazza every Saturday and Sunday in August, allowing people to frolic in the water during the late summer heat.
 Engineers were able to flood the plaza merely by plugging the drainage system of its three fountains.
-(Unfortunately, the city government put an end to the practice in the 19th century.)

 Today, as you might expect, the Piazza Navona’s three fountains are renown in Rome.
 The most famous and most beautiful is Gian Lorenzo Bernini’s magnificent Fontana dei Quattro Fiumi (“Fountain of the Four Rivers”).
 In the center of the piazza, each of the four figures on the fountain represents one of the four great rivers of the world at the time of construction (the Danube, the Nile, the Ganges, and the Rio de la Plata).